linnykos/covarianceSelection/README.md

 install this system before proceeding.

-The second dataset is the p-value risk scores for the genes obtained applying the TADA framework (He et al., 2013) to the data available in De Rubeis et al. (2014).
+The second dataset is the p-value risk scores (called TADA scores in the paper) for the genes obtained applying the TADA framework (He et al., 2013) to the data available in De Rubeis et al. (2014).
 The full citations are given in the paper.

 Supplementary datasets were also used to manage the data and assess the results.
 These are all documented appropriately under the file `covarianceSelection/R/data.R`.